Southampton - Brighton: How to watch, injury news, odds, prediction

 STREAM SOUTHAMPTON – BRIGHTON LIVE

 Brighton have been playing really well, pretty much all season, but just can’t convert chances and they are now only out of the relegation on goal difference after they coughed up a lead to lose at home against Leicester.
-They may be in the bottom three by the time this game kicks off at St Mary’s.
 Graham Potter’s side are so good to watch but keep making big defensive errors and they need Neal Maupay and Co. to put away chances up top.
 It really is that simple, as Fulham breathe down their neck.

 Here’s everything you need to know ahead of Southampton – Brighton.